Anjum48/rl-examples/README.md

 DPPO was tested on a 16 core machine using CPU only, so the helper script will need to be updated for your particular setup.
-For my setup, there was usually no speed advantage training on the CPU vs GPU (GTX 1080), but your performance may differ,
+For my setup, there was usually no speed advantage training on the CPU vs GPU (GTX 1080), but your performance may differ